townmath/cisp400-reader/docs/_sources/back-matter/q200-resources.rst.txt

 First, take a well-earned rest.
-When you are ready to think about programming again, consider the following for further reading.
+When you are ready to think about programming again, consider the following for further exploration.
-Some of these books have been around for a long time, but they are all classics that have retained considerable value.

 First, just for fun there is the
 `Map of the C++17 Lands <http://fearlesscoder.blogspot.com/2017/02/the-c17-lands.html>`__.